Coast Guard Fraternization Policies

 The custom of the Service accepts personal relationships between officer and enlisted personnel, regardless of gender, if they do not violate the provisions shown above.
 Relationships in conflict with those provisions violate the custom of the Service.

 The custom of the Service prohibits romantic relationships outside of marriage between officers and enlisted personnel.
-This includes such relationships with members of other military services.
+It includes such relationships with members of other military services.
 Officer/enlisted romantic relationships undermine the respect for authority which is essential for the Coast Guard to accomplish its military mission.

 The custom of the Service accepts officer/enlisted marriages which occur before the officer receives a commission.
 Lawful marriage between an officer and enlisted service member does not create a presumption of misconduct or fraternization.
 However, misconduct, including fraternization, is neither excused nor mitigated by subsequent marriage.